refirst11/windcoding/README.md

 Assuming running Visual Studio Code and CMD (Command Prompt).

 ## what system requirements is?
 Windows OS and AutoHotkey.exe
-Swap the Ctrl key with CapsLock.
+ →Swap the Ctrl key to CapsLock.

 ### Usage